Wilondja243/text-generator/README.md

 ---

 Si tu veux, je peux aussi te faire **une version plus courte et “GitHub-ready”**, qui tient **en une page et reste attractive** pour quelqu’un qui découvre ton repo.

+## Limitations

+- The model is trained on a small dataset, so predictions may not be accurate in all cases.
+- Performance can be improved by adding more question-answer pairs to the `data.csv` file.